Cell Ranger7.1 (latest), printed on 05/31/2023

-The count, aggr and reanalyze pipelines output several CSV files which contain automated secondary analysis results.
-A subset of these results are used to render the Analysis View in the run summary.
+The count, multi, aggr, and reanalyze pipelines output several CSV files which contain automated secondary analysis results.
+A subset of these results are used to render the Analysis view in the count run summary and Cells and Library views in the multi run summary.

 The second file is a components matrix which indicates how much each feature contributed (the loadings) to each principal component.
 Features that were not included in the PCA analysis have all of their loading values set to zero.

 The third file contains the Ensembl IDs of the features with the highest dispersion that were selected for use in the principal component calculations.

 $ head -5 analysis/pca/gene_expression_10_components/features_selected.csv Feature 1,ENSG00000167723 2,ENSG00000179029 3,ENSG00000196544 4,ENSG00000141499

 The fourth file records the proportion of total variance explained by each principal component.
 When choosing the number of principal components that are significant, it is useful to look at the plot of variance explained as a function of PC rank - when the numbers start to flatten out, subsequent PCs are unlikely to represent meaningful variation in the data.

 $ head -5 analysis/pca/gene_expression_10_components/variance.csv PC,Proportion.Variance.Explained 1,0.0056404970744118104 2,0.0038897311237809061 3,0.0028803714818085419 4,0.0020830581822081206